shomali11/fridge/README.md

 ## Example 4

-Using the `Register` & `Deregister` to show how to register an item and override that item's durations.
+Using `Put` to show how to put an item and override that item's durations.

 ```go
 package main